nikitadanilov/usched/README.md

 (rust, c++ coroutines) implementations.
 A couple of caveats:

-- all benchmarking in general is subject to the reservations voiced by Hyppocrates and usually translated (with the complete reversal of the meaning) as *ars longa, vita brevis*, which means: "the **art** [of doctor or tester] takes **long** time to learn, but the **life** of a student is **brief**, symptoms are vague, chances of success are doubtful".
+- all benchmarking in general is subject to the reservations voiced by Hippocrates and usually translated (with the complete reversal of the meaning) as *ars longa, vita brevis*, which means: "the **art** [of doctor or tester] takes **long** time to learn, but the **life** of a student is **brief**, symptoms are vague, chances of success are doubtful".